SatvikBajpai/ECDH/readme.md

 - Save intermediate values for verification

 The comparison script validates that Python (cryptography library) and OpenSSL produce byte-identical shared secrets and derived keys, proving correctness across implementations.

+We acknowledge that we utilised Claude for assistance in completing this assignment.